Redocly/redocly-cli/docs/rules/built-in-rules.md

 Build [configurable rules](./configurable-rules.md) if the rule you need isn't listed.
 {% /admonition %}

+## List of available rules

+Details of all the rules available "out of the box" with Redocly CLI are listed below.
+Visit each individual page for details of what the rule does, additional configuration options, and examples of it in use.

 ### Special rules

 - [no-unresolved-refs](./no-unresolved-refs.md): Every `$ref` must exist